jest-community/eslint-plugin-jest/docs/rules/valid-expect.md

 expect(true).toBeDefined;
 ```

-or when an async assertion was not awaited or returned, e.g.:
+or when an async assertion was not `await`ed or returned, e.g.:

 ```js
 expect(Promise.resolve('Hi!')).resolves.toBe('Hi!');